kdoore/CS2335-Gitbook/c_data_structures_and_collections.md

          Car myTempCar = (Car) myCarList[i];  //type-cast required.
 ```

 ###C# Generics
-To resolve this issue, C# introduced Generics, and the Generic Collection Classes.
+To resolve this issue of _Type-Safety_, C# introduced Generics, and the Generic Collection Classes.
 These collections are similar to Arrays in that we must specify the data-type of object-references that can be stored in the collection.
 All Generic Collection classes use the syntax <T> or something similar, where T is a placeholder that indicates we must specify the Type of objects *(object-references)* that can be stored in the collection.

 ``List < T > myGenericList = new List< T >();``  //T is a Generic Type Placeholder